- Citizen Science

 In the fall of 2014, Matthew began teaching introductory physics labs at Illinois Wesleyan University as an Adjunct Instructor.
 His excitement for helping students “click” with physics by diving into experiments, struggling with derivations, and working together to problem solve and figure things out guides his efforts to support the world-class educational experience in a small, liberal arts environment hosted by IWU.

-Most recently in 2015, Matthew joined Argonne National Laboratory as a Systems Analyst where he currently develops web-based enterprise software solutions to support the operational mission of the federal laboratory.
+In 2015, Matthew joined Argonne National Laboratory as a Systems Analyst and Applications Developer where he currently develops web-based enterprise software solutions to support the operational mission of the federal laboratory.
 As a fundamentally interdisciplinary organization that is focused at the forefront of research and technology, Matthew is excited to bring his wide range of skills to support the incredible science and engineering that directly affects our world today and will guide its advancement into the future.
-He is also studying towards a Master’s Degree in Computer Science at the University of Illinois at Springfield, which is expected in 2017.
+He completed his Master’s Degree in Computer Science at the University of Illinois at Springfield in 2017.

-Matthew is a father who enjoys exploring the universe with his 9 year-old daughter, Elizabeth, and his 6 year-old son, Andrew.
+Matthew is a father who enjoys exploring the universe with his 11 year-old daughter and his 8 year-old son.
 He performs on stage in community theatre and in 2012 launched an independent theatre production company, dynamic patterns theatre, which premiered their first production in May 2012 to sold out audiences.
 Along with his wife, Michelle, they continued a successful production season throughout 2013.
 Matthew has been a board member for the Springfield Theatre Centre and the Springfield Ballet Company, and was a member of the Rotary Club of Ithaca and the Rotary Club of Springfield Sunrise.
-Currently, he serves as a cub scout den leader for the Tiger Den #3, Pack #99 in the Thunderbird District of the Three Fires Council #127, Boy Scouts of America.
+Currently, he serves as Cubmaster for Pack #99 in the Thunderbird District of the Three Fires Council #127, Boy Scouts of America.